Shaptic/howsitgoing/README.md

 > How's it going?

-It's easy to see a snapshot of your portfolio's _current_ total value in wallet apps like Lobstr or Stellar.Expert, but it's much harder to observe portfolio _performance_ for some reason.
+It's easy to see a snapshot of your portfolio's _current_ total value in wallet apps like Lobstr or Freighter, but it's much harder to observe portfolio _performance_.

 This script, given an account address, evalutes its fluctuation in value over the past year.